HongdaZhou-cloud/HongdaZhou-cloud.github.io/_posts/2023-05-23-fastai_learning3.md

 ## Build my own model to identify ten animals

 This blog is the based on the results gotten from "Fastai Learning Blog (2)".
-Two methods: Confusion matrices and t-SNE are introduced here in detail to analyse the data.
+Two methods: Confusion matrices and t-SNE, are introduced here in detail to analyse the data.

 ### Step 4: Analyse the results